Hotel Balderdash

-Hotel Balderdash was a children's television show in the 1970s with three hosts: Cannonball, Harvey and the wacky Raymond, who performed antics and slapstick in between cartoon clips.
+Hotel Balderdash is an American children's television show, produced by and broadcast from KCPX (later KTVX) in Salt Lake City from 1972 to 1982.
+The show featured three main characters who worked at the hotel: front desk manager Cannonball, bellboy Harvey, and the owner's shiftless nephew Raymond, who performed antics and slapstick skits in between cartoon clips.

-This show was produced at KCPX/KTVX in Salt Lake City.
-It was seen throughout Utah, but was also a regional show seen in parts of Arizona, Colorado, Idaho, Montana, Nevada, and Wyoming.
+It was seen mainly in Utah but could be viewed in parts of Arizona, Colorado, Idaho, Montana, Nevada, and Wyoming.
 The show debuted on KCPX-TV, the ABC affiliate in Salt Lake City, on September 11, 1972; soon after the debut of the show the station changed its call letters to KTVX.
 Hotel Balderdash lasted for over ten years as the most popular local show of any type in the area.
-Between 55% to 65% of the entire morning audience - all ages - would get up to watch this "local" children's program.
+Between 55% and 65% of the entire morning audience - all ages - would get up to watch this "local" children's program.

 Format

 The show started out with a nearly two-hour format, starting at 6:45 in the morning and finishing at 8:40, in time for a 20-minute news broadcast.
 It eventually settled into an hour format - 7:00 am to 8:00 am, when ABC debuted its new morning program AM America, to go against NBC's Today Show.
 So popular was Hotel Balderdash, that a local newspaper wrote an article wondering what KTVX would do with their "proven winner", to air AM America.
 The station knew they had a winner with Balderdash, and decided to divide the two hours of AM America, airing the first hour at 6:00 am and the second hour at 8:00 am.
 AM America would eventually have a name change to Good Morning America.